winglang/wing/README.md

 By choosing this approach, Monada aligns its interests with those of the community, incentivizing itself to actively support the Wing ecosystem.
 As Wing usage increases, it creates a potential user base for the production console's monetizable management and observability features, which are reliant on the managed app's code being written in Wing.

 Since Wing is compiled to Javascript and Terraform, developers will always be able to continue to use their existing management and observability solutions with it.
 We believe that because the Wing compiler sees the "entire picture" of the application, a management console that taps into that knowledge can offer very competitive features.
 As the compiler is open-source, other companies will be able to offer competing consoles with the same features.

-## This is Alpha

-Wing is in its very early stages of development and not recommended for production use.
-Many features are still missing, and APIs will dramatically evolve in the coming months.
-We are excited for anyone to take part in influencing the direction of every part of this project.

-Our <a href="https://docs.winglang.io/status">Project Status</a> page includes
-more information about stability and roadmap 👷‍♀️

 ## Why you should consider Wing
 [Details here.](https://docs.winglang.io/#why-you-should-consider-wing)